ThomasMeissnerDS/BlueCast/README.md

 * strong type hinting in the code base
 * unit tests using Pytest

-For contributors it is expected that all pre-commit and unit tests pass.
+For contributors, it is expected that all pre-commit and unit tests pass.
 For new features it is expected that unit tests are added.

 ## Meta